kyotovision-public/HeatFormer/README.md

 ```

 # Training
-Following **Data preparation**, download dataset and loading pretrain model including ViT from [Google Drive](), then start training using the following command:
+Following **Data preparation**, you can download the datasets and load the pretrain model including ViT from [Google Drive](), then start training by
 ```
 Iteration : 3
 python train.py --cfg asset/train_iter3.yaml --gpu 0